Bitwise1057/ShathYarTranslator/README.md

 ## Installation

-1. Download or clone this repository.
+1. Download the available release and extract it where you like.
 2. Copy the entire addon folder into your World of Warcraft AddOns directory.
-   Typically found at: World of Warcraft_retail_\Interface\AddOns\

 ---